hjbhu6/yvertx/core_manual_yeti.md

 Yeti only.
 So everything Yvertx provides can be acomplished by using the vertx Java api direclty - although less convinient.

-Often it is even necessary to use the Java Api directly because Yvertx only wraps the parts of the Java api, where it pays of in terms of convinience.
+Often it is even necessary to use the Java api directly because Yvertx only wraps the parts of the Java api, where it pays of in terms of convinience.

 ## Getting started